test-it

 TEST_IT_REVIEW_MODEL |

-Override agent model name |
+Override agent model (Cursor default: auto; also review_model in review.yaml) |

 TEST_IT_REVIEW_AGENT_CONCURRENCY |